tronprotocol/documentation-en/docs/mechanism-algorithm/sr.md

 ### Witnesses Brokerage

-The default ratio is 20%, which can be modified by the witnesses.
+The default ratio is 20%.
+Super representatives and super representative partners can query the brokerage ratio through the `wallet/getBrokerage` interface, and can also modify the brokerage ratio through the `wallet/updateBrokerage` interface.

 If a witness get 20% of the reward, and the other 80% will be awarded to the voters.
 If the brokerage ratio is set to 100%, the rewards are all obtained by the witness; if set to 0, the rewards are all sent to the voters.